typst-community/setup-hayagriva/README.md

 This GitHub Action uses Bun to bundle the main entry point plus all the imported dependencies into a single `.js` file ready to be run by `main: dist/main.js` in the `action.yml`.
 To test the action just open a PR (even a draft one) and some magic GitHub Actions will test your changes. 🧙‍♂️

-⚠️ Hayagriva doesn't have a binary release on GitHub, nor does cargo-binstall have prebuilt binaries for it.
-Thus, we expect to compile it ourselves and cache it in the workflow cache. **This could change at any time if cargo-binstall adds prebuilds of hayagriva** which is why we still use cargo-binstall even though it just runs `cargo install hayagriva` right now.

 ℹ Once [Bun gets Windows support](https://github.com/oven-sh/bun/issues/43) make sure you add back the `runs-on: windows-latest` test to `test-action.yml`.